 Now for the hard part.

 This Public Hearing was soul-crushing.
 There is no other way to describe it.
 A week later, it is still causing me a mix of feelings, most of them negative.
-I cannot get over what was an unseemly display to me, and how it would look to someone observing from a detached distance: marginalized members of our community entering into that unfriendly chamber and publicly prostrating themselves to a panel of privileged individuals so members of their community could have access to a basic human need, while other members of the community maligned their character, intimidated them, questioned their intentions, and cheered on those who opposed those supports.
-This is not consultation.
-It isn’t democracy.
-I don’t know what it is.
-And I don’t know how we take a project that elicits such emotions and provide outlets for people to speak from their hearts and their minds such that they feel heard or understood without the antagonism that was displayed.
-I believe in community consultation, and in representative democracy and responsible governance as a force for good… this was none of those, and I feel heartbroken about this event.
+I cannot get over what was an overwhelmingly negative experience for every member of the public who attended – those in favour of the project, and those opposed.
+But I don’t know how we take a project that elicits so much emotion and provide outlets for people to speak from their hearts and their minds such that they feel heard or understood without the antagonism that was displayed.
+I believe in community consultation, and in representative democracy and responsible governance as a force for good… this was none of those, and I feel heartbroken about how the event unfolded.